 At the UJ Department of Marketing Management, the Retail qualifications are only offered as Diplomas.
 See the Marketing degree frequently asked question page where the key differences between Degree and Diploma offerings are discussed.

-As a leader in Retail education and an advocate for the professionalization of the Retail sector, the UJ Department of Marketing Management is one of only a few institutions in South Africa that offers students with the opportunity to further their studies in the field of retail.
+As a leader in Retail education and an advocate for the professionalization of the Retail sector, the UJ Department of Marketing Management is one of only a few institutions in South Africa that offers students the opportunity to further their studies in the field of retail.
 Upon completion of the Diploma in Retail Business Management, students can apply for the Advanced Diploma in Retailing.
-Students who successfully completed the Advanced Diploma in Retailing with promising grades may apply for the Department's flagship programme - the BCom (Hons) in Marketing Management.
-Acceptance into this programme is based on a rigorous review of students' academic records and marks and only the best candidates are selected.
-The Department will also be rolling out the first Postgraduate Diploma in Retailing (same NQF level as an Honours degree) within the next two years, making the Department the first University in South Africa to offer this advanced retail qualification.
+Students who successfully completed the Advanced Diploma in Retailing with promising grades may apply for the Department’s flagship programme – the BCom (Hons) in Marketing Management (NQF 8) OR the Department’s newly registered, first in SA and fully online qualification: Postgraduate Diploma in Strategic Retailing (NQF 8).
+Acceptance into both programmes is based on a rigorous review of students’ academic records and marks and only the best candidates are selected.

 What is an NQF level?